 - Audience’s viewing habits

 Researching keywords is a huge step in your planning process.
 Not only will using the right keywords earn you a higher ranking in a search result, but it will also attract the right kind of visitors, visitors who are looking for what you’re providing.
-These keywords will be used in content throughout the site and with any other online presences (social media), so it’s worth spending time researching the right keywords for your needs.
+These keywords will be used in content throughout the site and with any other online presence (social media), so it’s worth spending time researching the right keywords for your needs.

 Who’s Doing the Work

 Websites take a lot of work, even after the fact.
 Before you get started, you need to know who’s going to actually build the site, write the content, and then maintain the site.
 If that’s you, great!
 You’re all set!
-If you’re hiring someone else to do the work, you should agree on expectation when it comes to budget, deadlines, etc.
+If you’re hiring someone else to do the work, you should agree on expectations when it comes to budget, deadlines, etc.

 You may need some tools to help meet the goals of your website.
 Are you going to need a shopping cart so people can buy products directly from you?
 A blog to share information with your audience?
 Social media buttons so people can follow you?
 These are all things to consider before starting to build the actual site.